 2. Model Architecture

-The study employs two distinct neural network architectures tailored to the different data modalities:

-ECG Analysis with Convolutional Neural Networks (CNNs):
+ECG Analysis with Convolutional Neural Networks (CNNs)

 The ECG data is fed into a deep convolutional neural network.
 The CNN is designed with multiple convolutional layers followed by pooling layers to capture the spatial and temporal features of the ECG signals.
 The mathematical formulation for the convolutional operation is as follows: